The Mueller report is shocking

 The narrative in section one is a deeply troubling look at the nature of Trump's campaign, generating questions about how this all might have shaped his policy decisions, and what the expectations are for conducting the 2020 election campaign.
 Incidentally, it shows there was more than enough reason for intelligence agencies to look into what was happening.

 The second section is damning.
-It does not exonerate him from obstruction of justice -- the charge at the heart of Presidents Nixon's and Clinton's impeachment processes.
+It does not exonerate him from obstruction of justice -- the charge at the heart of Presidents Nixon and Clinton impeachment process.
 The Mueller team found multiple instances where Trump tried to stifle a legitimate investigation into his own conduct.

 Indeed, if this is a "good" report for the President, it is hard to imagine what a bad one would look like.